 As a telenovela star in her mid-20s, Salma Hayek took the enormous risk of moving from Mexico to the United States to advance her acting career despite her lack of connections and limited English.
 She struggled with Hollywood directors who found casting a Mexican-American lead “inconceivable” and visa problems that briefly left her undocumented.
 Her unrelenting efforts paid off when she produced and played the lead in her film Frida about the famous Mexican painter Frida Kahlo.
 Hayek led the film to critical and commercial success and garnered an Academy Award nomination for Best Actress.

 Since then, she has focused on producing and acting in projects that highlight the Latinx experience including the movie In the Time of the Butterflies and the television show Ugly Betty.
 Hayek’s father is Lebanese-Mexican, a background she says makes her “very proud.”
-Her forthcoming part in the Marvel movie Eternals will make her the first Arab-American actor and one of the first Latinas to have a major role in the Marvel Cinematic Universe.
+Her part in the Marvel movie Eternals made her the first Arab-American actor and one of the first Latinas to have a major role in the Marvel Cinematic Universe.

 All Women Immigrants Deserve Recognition

 Many of these famous women immigrants struggled to receive the recognition they earned.
 Countless more have made contributions to the United States that still go unrecognized.
 Women and immigrants have always been well-represented in health care and education, but this essential work is often underappreciated.
 This Women’s History Month, we encourage you to use these stories as a jumping off point to explore the stories of women and immigrants who historical narratives often leave out.